 The Global Organic Latex Standard (GOLS) and Global Organic Textile Standard (GOTS) is meant to show that a mattress is made from either 95% pure organic latex or 95% pure organic material.
 They also certify that the products contain no polyurethane foam and no fire retardants.

 Where’s the catch: You’ve got to make sure that the mattress itself is certified GOLS and/or GOTS.
 If it’s saying that it uses a material that is certified GOLS in one layer of the mattress but another layer contains toxic material…that’s not really doing much good.
+So if you’re looking for an organic toddler bed, keep this in mind.

 Greenguard-Gold and Okeo-Tex Standard 100